IEEESFIT1/OpenOctober/README.md

 ## ***What is OPENOCTOBER?*** 🤔

-Openoctober is an opensource based competition organized by **IEEE SFIT**.
+OpenOctober is an opensource based competition organized by **IEEE SFIT**.
 It is an event dedicated to coding and celebrating the developer in you. <br>In this event, you can contribute to a live project and make a pull request to the repository you desire to work on.
 The participant with the maximum number of valid contributions wins.
 This competition will go on for a week but don't be disheartened, you can keep contributing after the time is over but it will not be considered for evaluation.

-### If you have the skills to code and the spirit to win, then you are at the right place.⚡
+> We believe - and we hope you do too
+>>  that learning how to code, how to think,  and how to contribute to open source can empower the next generation of coders and creators.
+>>> If you are first time contributor,  we want you to know that everyone started from somewhere!
+So start here!⚡

-  It is a week long coding event on github which implies <b> open source principles at its base.</b></p><br>
+## It is a week long coding event on github which implies <b> open source principles at its base.</b></p><br>
-  ## The event will be held from ***17th to 25th October 2020***</b><br>
+> The event will be held from ***17th to 25th October 2020***</b><br>

 ## Overview 😯

-Openoctober is open to everyone whether you're new to development , a student or a long time contributer.
+OpenOctober is open to everyone whether you're new to development , a student or a long time contributer.
-This contest consists of ***4 repositories for 4 technologies*** for budding coders as well as professionals the different repositories are<br>
+This contest consists of ***5 folders for 4 technologies and a Miscellaneous folder*** for budding coders as well as professionals the different repositories are<br>
 1) **Datascience**<br>
 2) **EthicalHacking**<br>
 3) **ML\AL**<br>
 4) **SoftwareDev**<br>
 5) **Miscellaneous repository**<br>
-the 5th folder is a miscellaneous folder,each folder consisting of 4 more sub folders <b>for each major programming language</b>
+the 5th folder is a miscellaneous folder, each folder consisting of 4 more sub folders <b>for each major programming language</b>
 i.e C,C++,Java,Python

-## Contributing guidlines and general rules 🤫
+## Contributing guidelines and general rules ⚖
-1. The participant participating in the following events ***would be allowed to take part in multiple events at one time*** that has been assigned.<br>

-2. The partcipant will be alowed to work on the issue ***after it has been assigned*** to them.<br>
+1. The participant will be allowed to work on the issue ***ONLY after it has been assigned*** to them.<br>

-3. The participant will be only allowed to work in a particular time period thats been assigned, ***after the time period ends*** contributions can be taken in but the ***contributions wont be counted for the final evaluation***.<br>
+2. The contributions will be counted only for the time period of the event, ***after the time period ends*** contributions can be taken in but ***wont be counted for the final evaluation***.<br>

 4. ***Tampering or any unethical behaviour*** to the files or other participants will result in ***immediate disqualification*** <br>